ellawiser/DS-4420-final-project/README.md

 Overview

-This project explores two very different modeling approaches for predicting breast cancer outcomes: a Convolutional Neural Network (CNN) built from scratch in Python, and a set of Bayesian logistic regression models implemented in R. The goal is to compare image-based and feature-based methods for understanding tumor characteristics and predicting whether a case is benign or malignant.
+This project explores two very different modeling approaches for predicting breast cancer outcomes: a Convolutional Neural Network (CNN) built from scratch in Python, and a set of Bayesian logistic regression models implemented in R. The goal is to compare image based and feature based methods for understanding tumor characteristics and predicting whether a case is benign or malignant.

 The main objectives are:
 1. Build and train a CNN from scratch using ultrasound images to classify benign versus normal scans.
-2. Fit Bayesian logistic regression models that use cytology measurements to estimate the probability that a tumor is malignant.
+2. Fit Bayesian logistic regression models that use different features to estimate the probability that a tumor is malignant.
 3. Compare performance, interpretability, and uncertainty across both modeling approaches.
-4. Present the results in an interactive dashboard built with Python Shiny.
+4. Present the results in an interactive dashboard built in Python with Shiny.

 Data Sources